 - Hormonal changes

-Some people have thinner skin under their eyes, which can make the appearance of dark under eye circles more prominent, said Dr. Temitayo Ogunleye, assistant professor of clinical dermatology at Penn Medicine, a world-renowned academic medical center.
+While some experts maintain that natural methods can help diminish the appearance of dark circles under the eyes, there are no natural remedies that are going to have a lasting effect, according to Dr. Temitayo Ogunleye, assistant professor of clinical dermatology at Penn Medicine, a world-renowned academic medical center.

 Honey has antimicrobial and anti-inflammatory benefits, according to Dr. Gaon.